gusttavocdn/computer_science_with_typescript/src/04_filesystem/lsdeep/challenge-en.md

 Please note that the XX fields will indeed be replaced by a number.

 Aside from the fact that your lsdeep also lists subdirectories, its operation remains strictly the same as that of your previous ls.

 You must therefore pay attention to the same details.

+### Allowed Functions / Properties

+- "fs.readdirSync",
+- "fs.statSync",
+- "process.exit",
+- "fs.writeSync",
+- "Stats.isFile",
+- "Stats.isDirectory",
+- "Array.sort",
+- "Array.length",
+- "String.padEnd",
+- "String.localeCompare",
+- "path.join"